RajeevRanjan5642/ReactJS-Tutorial/README.md

       <GreetComponent name="Lolita"/>

 ## Life Cycle of a Component
-1. Constructed
+1. Construction
-2. Mounted
+2. Mount
-3. Updated
+3. Update
-4. Un-mounted
+4. Un-mount

 ## Hooks
 - All the hooks start with 'use'.